PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Generation of geofences from presets
-Geofences can be created from a list of presets, which allows the user to use more complex geofences that are created and offered by the provider of Drivebox, like countries or states, without significant drawing effort.
+Geofences can be created from a list of presets, which allows the user to use more complex geofences like countries or states without significant drawing effort, since they can be created and offered by the provider of Drivebox.

 The available presets with their geometry are stored in the backend.
 To generate a geofence from a preset, a POST request is sent to the endpoint _/geoFences/createPreset?preset=${id}_ of the backend.
 This creates a new geofence with a copy of the preset's geometry.
 The geometry is also sent back to the frontend in the response, where the new geofence can be added directly in the React state.

 ### Circular geofences
-Circles, when created with _leaflet-draw_, have a center point defined by a latitude, a longitude and a radius.
+Circles, when created with _leaflet-draw_, have a center point defined by a latitude and a longitude, as well as a radius.
 This information is sent to the backend, where the circle is converted into a polygon, which can be saved to the database.
 The coordinates of this polygon are returned to the frontend, where they are used to add the circle directly in the React state.

 ### Road geofences